DevYeom/OneWay/README.md

 print(store.state.number) // 2
 ```

-### Observing States
+### Observing State

-When the state changes, you can receive a new state.
-It guarantees that the same state does not come down consecutively.
+When the state changes, you will receive the new state.
+It is guaranteed that the same state will not be emitted consecutively.

 ```swift
 struct State: Sendable, Equatable {